Ultimate CS:GO Crosshair Guide

 Method 4: crosshair generator maps

-If the other methods aren’t to your liking or feel too daunting, you can also use a Crosshair Generator to select the one you’d like.
-Other players have created items on the Workshop to help you select what Crosshair you’d like to have in the game.
+If the other methods aren't to your liking or feel too daunting, you can also use a Crosshair Generator to select the one you'd like.
 This method is the easiest way to give you a lot of options without needing to change or add any config files.

 While others are available, we will focus on CrashZ' Crosshair Generator v3 as they are well-known in the community.
 Here's how you access it: